muralabmahmuds/CityWalksScripts/README.md

 ### Download the dataset ###

-The CityWalks will be publicly available as a third party contributor to the basis Cityscapes dataset through [this page](https://www.cityscapes-dataset.com/downloads/).
+The CityWalks will be publicly available as a third party contributor to the basis Cityscapes dataset (location: [https://www.cityscapes-dataset.com/downloads/](https://www.cityscapes-dataset.com/downloads/)).
 The downloaded package will include:
 1. Annotated ground truth
    * gtFine_color: train, val
    * gtFine_labelid: train, val